SolaceHarmony/SolaceCore/docs/Test_Coverage_Checklist.md

 5. ✓ Implement tests for ActorState in the actor package
 6. ✓ Implement tests for ActorBuilder in the actor package
 7. ✓ Expand actor tests to cover Filter, TextProcessor, and ActorMetrics
-8. Continue with remaining components:
-   - Add tests for CompiledScript and ScriptActor in the scripting package
+8. ✓ Add tests for CompiledScript and ScriptActor in the scripting package
+9. Continue with remaining components:
    - Add tests for the remaining untested components in the storage package
    - Add more comprehensive tests for WorkflowManager
+   - Add tests for LoggerProvider in the util package
-9. Set up a test coverage tool like JaCoCo to automatically track coverage metrics
+10. Set up a test coverage tool like JaCoCo to automatically track coverage metrics